 Seriously luxurious, seriously capable and fast enough.
 New RR puts ticks in boxes…

 Blinged-up looks won’t appeal to some, engine is stronger and gearbox is better

 Shotgun-wielding alcoholic plutocrats, step this way.
 But when you sober up, you’ll realise you should have bought a Defender.

 Not much wrong with this V8 diesel, apart from the equally excellent V6 at the other end of the range.

 Blanket of abilities wider than ever, covers pretty well every automotive base.

 What we say:

-The best off-roader in the world wants to become the best luxury car in the world.
-It might well be
+The best off-roader in the world might be the best luxury car in the world

 What is it?

 The latest version of Land Rover’s full-size Range Rover, this time equipped with a new aluminium monocoque that cost the company a billion quid to develop.
 It’s bigger but lighter than the old car (up to 430kg less in the case of the new-to-Range Rover 3.0-litre V6 diesel), faster but more efficient and tangibly better to drive.